default-writer/c-json-parser/docs/json-parsing-and-representation/in-memory-json-structure.md

 The core data structure is the `json_value` struct, which represents any JSON value.
 It includes a `json_type` enum indicating the value type and a union holding data specific to that type:

-- **Primitive Types (String, Number, Boolean):**
-  Instead of copying the actual string or numeric value, these are stored as `reference` structs.
-Each `reference` holds a pointer and length referring back to the original JSON input text.
-This avoids memory duplication and allocation costs, ensuring zero-copy access to primitive data.
+- **Primitive Types (String, Number, Boolean):** Primitives are stored as `reference` structs, which point to the original JSON text.
+This avoids memory duplication and allows for zero-copy access.

-- **Complex Types (Array, Object):**
-  Arrays and objects store their children dynamically using pointers:
-  - Arrays hold a pointer to a contiguous block of `json_value` items, with fields tracking the count and capacity to allow efficient resizing.
-  - Objects hold an array of `json_object` key-value pairs, where each key is a reference into the source JSON string and the value is a pointer to a `json_value`.
-Capacity and count fields similarly manage resizing.
+- **Complex Types (Array, Object):** Arrays and objects store their children dynamically.
+Arrays use a contiguous block of `json_value` items, with count and capacity for resizing.
+Objects store key-value pairs, where keys reference the source string.
+Capacity and count fields manage resizing for both.

 ### Memory Optimization and Safety

-- **Minimal Allocation:**
-  By referencing original JSON text for primitive values, allocations are only needed for array and object containers and their children, reducing heap fragmentation and memory overhead.
+- **Minimal Allocation:** Referencing the original JSON for primitives minimizes allocations to only what's needed for array and object containers, reducing memory overhead.

-- **Fixed-Size Memory Pool:**
-  To further reduce allocation overhead, `json_value` structures are allocated from a fixed-size memory pool (`JSON_VALUE_POOL_SIZE` of 0x200 items).
+- **Fixed-Size Memory Pool:** To further reduce allocation overhead, `json_value` structures are allocated from a fixed-size memory pool (`JSON_VALUE_POOL_SIZE` of 0x200 items).
 This pool is managed by two static arrays: one holding the `json_value` objects themselves, and another holding pointers to free objects.
 This approach avoids frequent calls to `malloc` for small `json_value` allocations, improving performance and reducing memory fragmentation.

-- **Safe Manipulation:**
-  The design uses explicit count and capacity fields to safely manage dynamic growth of arrays and objects, preventing buffer overruns and enabling controlled reallocation.
+- **Safe Manipulation:** Explicit count and capacity fields in arrays and objects ensure safe dynamic growth and prevent buffer overruns.

-- **Pointer-Based Navigation:**
-  Objects store keys as raw pointers into the original string rather than duplicated strings, enabling fast key comparisons and minimal memory usage.
+- **Pointer-Based Navigation:** Object keys are pointers to the original string, allowing for fast comparisons and minimal memory use.

 ### Interaction with Parsing and Other Subtopics

-- The parser implemented in the [`Recursive JSON Parsing`](/80084) subtopic populates these structures as it processes JSON text, assigning references and building nested arrays and objects.
+- The parser, detailed in [`Recursive JSON Parsing`](/80084), populates these structures, building nested arrays and objects.

-- Manipulation APIs like [json_array_push()](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075) or [json_object_set_take_key()](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075) (covered in [`JSON Manipulation and Comparison`](80082)) operate on these in-memory structures to modify JSON data safely.
+- Manipulation APIs like [json_array_push()](https://nextdocs.ai/github/default-writer/c-json-parser/80075) or [json_object_set_take_key()](https://nextdocs.ai/github/default-writer/c-json-parser/80075) (covered in [`JSON Manipulation and Comparison`](80082)) operate on these structures to safely modify JSON data.

-- Serialization ([json_stringify()](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075)) and printing ([json_print()](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075)) routines traverse these structures to output JSON text.
+- Serialization ([json_stringify()](https://nextdocs.ai/github/default-writer/c-json-parser/80075)) and printing ([json_print()](https://nextdocs.ai/github/default-writer/c-json-parser/80075)) routines traverse these structures to generate JSON text.

 ### Illustrative Code Snippet